MannLabs/alphakraken/README.md

 If you encounter a `sqlite3.OperationalError: no such table: dag`, run `airflow db init` once.

 ### Manual testing
-1. Run the docker-compose command above and log into the airflow UI.
+1. Run the `docker compose` command above and log into the airflow UI.
 2. Unpause all DAGs.
 The "watchers" should start running.
 3. Create a test file: `I=$((I+1)); touch test_folders/acquisition_pcs/apc_tims_1/test_file_${I}.raw`
 4. Wait until it appears in the streamlit UI.